Zealand-Avocados/BigMammaPizzaria/README.md

 # Big Mamma Pizzaria

 First project of this group.
 The project management is located on ClickUp.
+The majority of the code was implemented together on one screen during the school week.

+### Team Members
+Martin Holoubek (mart0c94@edu.easj.dk)

+Adam Cipkala (adam7602@edu.easj.dk)

+Patrik Hoferica (patr057i@edu.easj.dk)

+Mohammed Al-Shalan (moha151h@edu.easj.dk)

+Pawel Dziagwa (pawe0918@edu.easj.dk)
+### School year:
+2021/22
+### Subject:
+Computer Science (rf21cs2o1-1o)

-### Principles
+### Teachers:
-For someone it can be a little bit frustrating in the beginning to work with GitHub, but there are some principles that we should follow to be the most efficient and clean.

-I'm mainly talking about keeping the main branch clean.
-So everyone is working on his own branch and we are making post request to the main branch, which has to be reviewed by at least one group member.

-It's not really case for this project, because this is really small one.
-But it can be good practice for Mo to learn it.
+Ivan Rosencinge Frederiksen, Mohammed El Allali

 ## Last and the most important
-Life is not just all about money, remember that.
+Life is not just all about the money, remember that.